emtz0027/hello-world/README.md

 # hello-world
 Storing ideas, resources, and other things as well.

-Currently a third year at National Louis University.
+Currently in my last year at National Louis University.
 Started watching anime a bit before the pandemic and now that's all I do during my free time.
+Some shows aren't done yet so I started reading the manga.